krupakmurthy/final_capstone/README.md

 What data will you use to answer you question?

 To analyze the impact of news sentiment on stock market movements, we used two key datasets for timeframe: October 1, 2024 - January 31, 2025
-- Stock Market Data (NASDAQ, Dow Jones, S&P 500) YahooFinance: https://pypi.org/project/yfinance/
+- Stock Market Data (NASDAQ, Dow Jones, S&P 500, Bitcoin and Dogecoin) YahooFinance: https://pypi.org/project/yfinance/
 - News Sentiment Data: GDELT: https://github.com/alex9smith/gdelt-doc-api

 #### Methodology
 What methods are you using to answer the question?

-To understand how news sentiment impacts stock market movements, I followed a structured approach
+To understand how news sentiment impacts stock market movements, I followed a structured approach:
 - Data Collection & Preprocessing
-  - Merged stock market data (NASDAQ, Dow Jones, S&P 500) with news sentiment data from October 2024 to January 2025.
+  - Merged stock market data (NASDAQ, Dow Jones, S&P 500, Bitcoin, and Dogecoin) with news sentiment data from October 2024 to February 2025.
-  - Cleaned and formatted the data (handled missing values, converted timestamps, standardized columns).
+  - Cleaned and formatted the data by handling missing values, converting timestamps, and standardizing columns.

+- Feature Engineering
+  - Scaled, encoded categorical variables, and created new features for analysis.
+  - Applied MinMax Scaling, Standardization, and One-Hot Encoding.
+  - Created lagged sentiment features to account for delayed market reactions.

 - Exploratory Data Analysis (EDA)
-  - Sentiment Distribution: Checked whether news was mostly positive, negative, or neutral.
+  - Sentiment Distribution: Analyzed whether news was mostly positive, negative, or neutral.
   - Trend Analysis: Visualized sentiment fluctuations over time alongside stock price movements.
   - Volatility Analysis: Examined how sentiment shifts impact stock market volatility and returns.